jwongso/pack_planner/PackPlannerCSharp/README.md

 # Pack Planner C#

-A high-performance C# pack planning application that efficiently organizes items into packs based on weight and quantity constraints.
+A high-performance C# pack planning solution that efficiently organizes items into packs based on weight and quantity constraints.
+This solution includes both a console application and a modern Web API, providing flexible deployment options for different use cases.
 This is a C# port of the original C++ pack_planner application, maintaining the same functionality while leveraging C#-specific optimizations and modern language features.

 ## Features

+### Core Pack Planning Features
-- **Multiple Input Methods**: Read from standard input or file
+- **Multiple Input Methods**: Read from standard input or file (console app)
 - **Flexible Sorting**: Support for NATURAL, SHORT_TO_LONG, and LONG_TO_SHORT sorting orders
 - **Optimized Algorithms**: O(n) time complexity greedy packing with both blocking and parallel strategies
 - **High-Resolution Timing**: Microsecond precision timing utilities using `Stopwatch`